 • Developing and strengthening national quality assurance structures, systems and programmes for laboratory staff to support malaria diagnostic activities.

-• Participating, cooperating and liaising with all MCDI partners, and with governments, institutions of higher learning, universities, schools of medicine and related fields, and other health agencies, both national and international with the purpose of developing and promoting the PMI impact Malaria project.
+• Participating, cooperating and liaising with all MCDI partners, and with governments, institutions of higher learning, universities, schools of medicine and related fields, and other health agencies, both national and international with the purpose of developing and promoting the project.

 • Representing MCDI at national, regional and international fora.

-• Assisting in developing and conducting operational research relating to the PMI impact Malaria project objectives; analysing results and disseminating reports including publishing of scientific papers, and making presentations at national, regional and international meetings and conferences.
+• Assisting in developing and conducting operational research relating to the project objectives; analyzing results and disseminating reports including publishing of scientific papers, and making presentations at national, regional and international meetings and conferences.

 • Assisting in monitoring and evaluating project activities, and preparing budgets and progress reports.